Omaha Lancers

-The Omaha Lancers are a Tier I junior ice hockey team and are members of the Western Conference of the United States Hockey League (USHL).
+The Omaha Lancers are a junior ice hockey team in the Western Conference of the United States Hockey League (USHL).
 Founded in 1986, the Lancers play at the Liberty First Credit Union Arena in Ralston, Nebraska.
-Previous arenas of use include the Omaha Civic Auditorium, Mid-America Center, Ak-Sar-Ben Coliseum, and Motto McLean Ice Arena.
+Previous arenas of use include the Omaha Civic Auditorium, Mid-America Center, and Hitchcock Arena.

 The Lancers have claimed a league-record seven Clark Cup championships as playoff champions, five Anderson Cup titles as regular season champions, and two USA Hockey national championships.
 In addition, the Lancers have aided in the development of hundreds of NCAA Division I hockey players, National Hockey League (NHL) draft picks, and dozens of NHL players.

 History

 In 2014, the majority ownership of the Lancers was bought by Crossbar Down, LLC, led by Anthony DiCesare, from the American Hockey Group, Inc., who had owned the franchise since 2004.